 High Country Peace and Justice Coalition is dedicated to end the genocide in Palestine.

-A tool to help you identify strategies to stop the efforts by the current administration's actions to undermine our democratic systems.
+A tool to help you identify strategies to stop efforts by the current administration's actions to undermine our democratic systems.

 The Stand Up for Science protest group shared tips on how to safely protest, worth taking a look if you decide to attend any public protests in the future.